 Insurers may levy a copay clause only on reimbursement claims.
 That is, when you get treated at a non-network hospital, that your insurer is not associated with.
 Under such cases, there are no copay clauses for cashless claims.
 Cashless claims are allowed only in a network hospital.

-It’s no secret that the medical costs are higher in metro cities as compared to smaller towns.
-However, due to a higher possibility of medical expenses, insurers may put a copay clause for bigger cities to reduce the risk.
+It’s no secret that medical costs are higher in metro cities than in smaller towns.
+However, due to the higher possibility of medical expenses, insurers may put a copay clause in bigger cities to reduce the risk.

 Advantages